 It all comes down to the individual.

 No. Although the issues an autistic person faces as a child will likely be different to those they face when they are an adult (the same way it would be for a non-autistic person).
 As an autistic person ages, they may develop coping mechanisms (or have learned to ‘mask’) in uncomfortable situations.
-This doesn’t mean that they don’t experience the same levels of anxiety, discomfort, and stress they did as child – sometimes it’s harder as adult life brings more stresses and pressures – rather, they internalise their emotions until they’re in an understanding/safe, environment.
+This doesn’t mean that they don’t experience the same levels of anxiety, discomfort, and stress they did as a child—sometimes it’s harder, as adult life brings more stresses and pressures—rather, they internalise their emotions until they’re in an understanding/safe environment.

 It should be noted that masking/camouflaging can be really harmful for autistic people.
-This constant internalisation of emotions can take its toll on mental health and is done, a lot of the time, for fear of judgement by others.
+This constant internalisation of emotions can take its toll on mental health, and is done, a lot of the time, for fear of judgement by others.
 This all stems back to the misunderstanding around autism and the need for us all to learn more and be accepting and open to difference.
+Read more about masking.

 While there is a genetic element to autism, it’s a very complex process involving potentially hundreds of genes.
 We don’t fully understand the genetics of autism yet.
 However, what we see is that autistic people often have someone else who is autistic in their family, or who have a higher number of autistic characteristics.

 In fact, lots of adults find out they are autistic when their child is going through the diagnosis process and they recognise autistic characteristics in themselves.
 On the other hand, autism can sometimes appear without any clear family history of autistic traits.
-Just because one child has autism does not mean their siblings will also have autism too.
+Just because one child is autistic this does not mean their siblings will also be autistic.

-The term ‘stimming’ is short for self-stimulating behaviours and refers to the repetitive movements or sounds made by a person to express themselves (most often when happy or stressed or unhappy).
-The most common stims are hand flapping, rocking or repeating a word.
+The term ‘stimming’ is short for self-stimulating behaviour and refers to the repetitive movements or sounds made by a person to express themselves (most often when happy, stressed, or unhappy).
+The most common stims are hand flapping, rocking, or repeating a word.
 It can be a useful tool by an individual to identify emotions.
-Many of us stim to some degree, autistic and non-autistic; some people twirl their hair, some bite their nails, others twist their necklace.
+Many of us stim to some degree, autistic and non-autistics—some people twirl their hair, some bite their nails, others twist their necklace.

 Yes.
 This misconception comes from the perception that many autistic people can be seen as robotic.
-Some may react differently to what you would may think is the ‘standard’ response to an emotion or situation, but their reaction doesn’t mean they feel an emotion any differently to a non-autistic person.
+Some mayreact differently to what you may think is the ‘standard’ response to an emotion or situation, but their reaction doesn’t mean they feel an emotion any differently to a non-autistic person.
 Some autists may not show their reaction to a situation/emotion until much later on.
-And some may show empathy, understanding and compassion of a particular situation by relaying something that has happened to them.
+And some may show empathy, understanding, and compassion of a particular situation by relaying something that has happened to them.

 Often autistic people can feel emotions more powerfully and intensely than non-autistic people, so what may seem like a blip or just a part of everyday life can be incredibly distressing.

-It’s a term that many people may be familiar with when describing autism, but it conjures up a vision of:
+These are terms that many people may be familiar with when describing autism, but it conjures up a misplaced vision of: